 Aspect of implementation of the transparency framework that should be improved Recommendation for improvement Cabo Verde does not have a process to complete the templates on relevant rulings and to make them available to the Competent Authority for exchange of information.
-Cabo Verde is recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework going forward.
-This recommendation remains unchanged since the prior year peer review report.
+Cabo Verde is recommended to continue its efforts to develop a process to complete the templates for all relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework as soon as possible.
+This recommendation remains unchanged since the 2019 and 2020 peer review reports.